-From April through October the BCFC actively looks for volunteers to work with the City Arborist and the BCFC to develop the City's nursery.
-One hundred new trees have been planted and a new watering system installed.
-This will be the beginning of the City and the Committee's effort to supply new trees for the aging City and Park trees that will eventually die from disease, insects or damage.
+From April through October the BCFC actively looks for volunteers to work with the City Arborist and the BCFC to develop and maintain the City's nursery.
+The City and the Committee works to supply new trees for the aging City and Park trees that will eventually die from disease, insects or damage.
 The future of the nursery depends on citizen involvement!
-The BCFC hopes to return some of New England's great trees back to the landscape including disease-resistant American Chestnut and American Elm.
+The Committee is working with the City Arborist to redesign the nursery in 2024.

-Butler Head Preserve is a 141-acre woodland site on Merrymeeting Bay under a conservation easement held by the Kennebec Estuary Land Trust (KELT).
-The conservation easement is a collaborative effort under the guidance of the City of Bath (the owner of the property), the Bath Community Forestry Committee (BCFC), and KELT.
+Butler Head Preserve is a 141-acre woodland site on Merrymeeting Bay owned and managed by the City under a conservation easement held by the Kennebec Estuary Land Trust (KELT).
+The conservation easement is a collaborative effort under the guidance of the City of Bath, the Bath Community Forestry Committee (BCFC), and KELT.

 The purpose of the conservation easement is to provide significant public benefit by protecting and preserving in perpetuity: (a) the wildlife habitat and natural features of the Protected Property; (b) the opportunity for the general public to enjoy the low-impact outdoor recreational opportunities on the Protected Property; and (c) the scenic views of the Protected Property, as enjoyed by the general public from Butler Head and adjacent waters.

 The revival of Druid Park at Five Corners in Bath began in 2001 at a time when the Patten Free Library was awarded a grant from the New Century Community Program, a statewide cultural initiative funded by the people of Maine, to produce a guide to the historical cemeteries in the city.
 Volunteers care for the Park every Monday morning under the guidance of Connie Mcchesney.